Essentials of Coop Membership

 Thank you for your interest in joining the Park Slope Food Coop.

 Founded in 1973, the Park Slope Food Coop is the world’s oldest and largest member-labor-required cooperative grocery store.
-Right now, we have about 16,000 members who are also owners, workers, and shoppers.
-In a typical week, the Coop sells more than $1,000,000 worth of products.
-Only members may shop at the Coop, and membership is open to all.
+Right now, we have approximately 17,000 member-owners who are also workers and shoppers.
+Membership is open to all.
+However, only members may shop at the Coop.

 The Work Requirement